Tons of us are trying the Firefox Quantum browser -- even on our phones

-Nearly a month after releasing its faster, overhauled new Firefox Quantum browser, Mozilla says there's evidence the years-long effort has paid off.
+Nearly a month after releasing its new and faster Firefox Quantum browser, Mozilla says there's evidence the years-long overhaul has paid off.

 Firefox downloads by users of Google Chrome, the dominant web browser today, increased 44 percent compared with a year earlier, Mozilla said Tuesday.
 A total of 170 million people have installed Firefox Quantum, with millions more arriving daily.

-Attracting more of us to Firefox is crucial to Mozilla's future and to its efforts to keep the internet healthy -- useful, private, open to anyone and not dominated by individual companies.
-For example, Mozilla has advocated for the use of protecting website privacy with encrypted network connections and for the endangered principle of net neutrality.
+Attracting more of us to Firefox is crucial to Mozilla's future and to its efforts to keep the internet healthy: useful, private, open to anyone and not dominated by individual companies.
+For example, Mozilla has advocated for protecting website privacy with encrypted network connections and for the endangered principle of net neutrality.
 Having more users on board gives Mozilla more muscle -- and more money, since its main revenue source is sending our search queries to search engines like Google that pay Mozilla.

 Speed boost, compatibility hitch

-Firefox Quantum, version 57 of the open-source browser, is about twice as fast the version 52 that arrived a half year ago in March.
-Mozilla plans more major changes, too, for example a technology called WebRender that should speed up the process of painting a website as pixels on your screen.
+Firefox Quantum, version 57 of the open-source browser, is about twice as fast the version 52 that arrived in March.
+Mozilla plans more major changes, too, such as a technology called WebRender that should speed up the process of painting a website as pixels on your screen.

 "We already have more users on the new system, with more usage hours than we've had in a couple years," Mayo said.
 People are using Firefox Quantum about half a billion hours each day.

-There have been expected rough spots with the change to a new extensions system that let people customize the browser with tools like password managers and ad blockers.
-Mozilla scrapped its seminal extensions technology in favor of one it calls Web Extensions modeled on Chrome's technology.
+There have been expected rough spots with the change to a new extensions system that lets people customize the browser with tools like password managers and ad blockers.
+Mozilla scrapped its seminal extensions technology in favor of one it calls Web Extensions, modeled on Chrome's technology.

 "The rebirth of a vibrant extensions ecosystem is probably the most important thing we wanted to see happen with Quantum," Mayo said.